spekframework/spek/README.md

 #### 0.1.m6.2

-Works with stable version of Kotlin M6.2
+Works with stable version of Kotlin M6.2.
+Artifact version is 0.1.106

 #### 0.1.m7

-Works with stable version of Kotlin M7
+Works with stable version of Kotlin M7.
+Artifact version is 0.1.107

 ## Artifacts and versions